Pittsburgh vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Pittsburgh has combined with its opponents to put up more than 58.5 points in three of four games this season.
+- Pittsburgh and its opponents have gone over the current 58.5-point total in three of four games this season.

 - Georgia Tech has combined with its opponents to score more than 58.5 points in two games this season.

-- The combined points per game average of the two teams, 82.3, is 23.8 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 82.3, is 23.8 points greater than Saturday's over/under.

-- These two squads combine to allow 41.8 points per game, 16.7 fewer than this contest's over/under.
+- This contest's total is 16.7 points greater than the 41.8 these two squads combine to surrender per game this season.

-- The Panthers and their opponents score an average of 55.9 points per game, 2.6 fewer than Saturday's total.
+- The average total in Panthers games this season is 55.9, 2.6 points fewer than Saturday's over/under of 58.5 .

 Pittsburgh Stats and Trends

-- The Panthers have been favored by 3.5 points or more four times this season and are 3-1 ATS in those matchups.
+- The Panthers are 3-1 ATS when favored by 3.5 points or more this season.

 - Pittsburgh's games this year have eclipsed the over/under in all four opportunities.